Alabama Creole people: Origins

-British Occupation
+British occupation (1763–1783)

 In 1763, after the French and Indian War where France relinquished all of its continental colonial territory to Britain and ceded half of Louisiana to Spain, Britain merged the Southern Louisiana territories into British West Florida.
 Some Creoles of New Orleans at this time moved to Mobile, as they preferred British to Spanish rule.

 Life changed very little for Alabama Creoles under British rule.
 The fur trade continued and British adopted the Creole practice of holding Indian congresses and inviting Indian guests.

-The British government enacted a harsher slave code that gave slaves very few legal rights and made emancipation much more difficult to obtain.
+The new colonial government enacted a harsher slave code that gave slaves very few legal rights and made emancipation much more difficult to obtain.
 Slaves became expensive, each one costing around 300 Spanish dollars.
 To counteract expensive slave labor, white indentured servants were imported and they began to supply much of the town's labor.
 White indentured servants usually worked for two to four years and their masters provided them housing, food, and clothing.

-Spanish Occupation
+Spanish occupation (1783–1815)

-In 1783, Spain took possession of British East and West Florida after the American Revolutionary War.
+In 1783, Spain took possession of East Florida and West Florida after the American Revolutionary War.
 Fur trading continued to be the primary resource sold by Mobile.
 Mobile continued to have a very heterogeneous population, and Spain wanted more settlement in its Floridian colonies.
-It attracted British and American subjects by adopting very liberal policies compared to those in other parts of the Spanish Empire.
+It attracted British and American immigrants by adopting very liberal policies compared to those in other parts of the Spanish Empire.
 In Spanish colonies, all citizens were required to become Catholic, but the Spanish government in the Floridas allowed its inhabitants to worship as they pleased.
 The government also offered liberal land grants to potential settlers.
 In 1785, Spanish Mobile had 746 inhabitants.
 By 1788, Mobile had a population of over 1,400.

 As time went on, however, the Americans began desiring the Spanish lands.
 In 1803 the Americans bought French Louisiana from Napoleon Bonaparte, and they claimed that the Spanish Floridas were part of the purchase.
 Americans within the Floridas plotted against the Spanish government.
 During the War of 1812, the Americans finally had a justification to take Spanish Mobile and the Floridas.

 On April 11, 1813, an American force of 600 overwhelmed 60 Spanish troops stationed in Mobile.
 On April 13, the Spanish commander surrendered his 60 men and Fort Charlotte.

-In 1815, the Americans defeated the British at the Battle of New Orleans and their victory showed the determination of the Americans to hold on to the territory that they had won.
-Mobile from then on was an American city.
+In 1815, the Americans defeated the British at the Battle of New Orleans and held on to the territory that they had won.
+Mobile was thereafter administered by the United States.